 Two servers are compared in this section.

-- Master only have one node, but more than 400 poller nodes. opHA process is what will require more CPU and memory usage.
+- Primary only have one node, but more than 400 poller nodes. opHA process is what will require more CPU and memory usage.

 - Poller have more more than 500 nodes. nmis process will require more CPU and memory, for polling the information for all the nodes.